bisakhmondal/blog.bisakh/data/blog/aws-lambda-apisix.md

 `Serverless` is a cloud computing execution model where the cloud vendor runs the server by dynamically managing the allocation and deallocation of hardware resources so that the end-users can just focus on the main business logic aka the actual code that is going to be executed.
 Here, the logic runs as a function and there are two important traits of these functions - they are **stateless**, i.e. function instances are created and destroyed on demand so there should not be any in-memory states and they are **event-driven** that means the piece of code aka functions get executed via a triggering signal.
 These triggers could be HTTP requests, file upload to blob storage or the addition of new rows on cloud-SQL.
 So the benefits are:

-- Easy deployment: The serverless framework needs no manual provisioning of the VM or compute instances as everything has been abstracted into functions and the cloud provider manages the infrastructure.
+- Easy deployment: The serverless framework needs no manual provisioning of the VM or computes instances as everything has been abstracted into functions and the cloud provider manages the infrastructure.
 - Highly Scalable and Cost-Effective: The function application is automatically scaled up or down depending on the network traffic or load.
 So this is a cost-effective solution that leads to a shift from VM to serverless for the services which are less frequently invoked.
 But there is no such thing as free lunch.
 If the application gets bombarded by multiple clients, deploying a compute instance VM might be a cheaper alternative.

 ## About aws-lambda Plugin